Enhanced 911

 Enhanced 911 (E-911 or E911) is a system used in North America to automatically provide the caller's location to 911 dispatchers.
 911 is the universal emergency telephone number in the region.
 In the European Union, a similar system exists known as E112 (where 112 is the emergency access number) and known as eCall when called by a vehicle.

 An incoming 911 call is routed to a Public Safety Answering Point (PSAP), which is a call center operated by the local government.
-At the PSAP, the call is answered by a specially trained official known as a 9-1-1 dispatcher.
+At the PSAP, the call is answered by a 9-1-1 dispatcher.
 The dispatcher's computer receives information from the telephone company about the physical address (for landlines) or geographic coordinates (for wireless) of the caller.
 This information is used to dispatch police, fire, medical and other services as needed.
-The planned replacement service is NG911.

 Call routing

 Landline routing

 Calls to 911 over the public switched telephone network (PSTN) are routed to a special router (known as Selective Router, or 9-1-1 Tandem).
 The router looks for the address associated with the caller's telephone number in a database.
 The caller's phone number is known as an Automatic number identification (ANI).
 The database relating ANIs to addresses is known as Automatic Location Identification (ALI).
 The router then uses the address to search in the Master Street Address Guide (MSAG) for the Emergency Service Number (ESN) of the appropriate Public Safety Answering Point (PSAP) for that area and connects the call to it.